VT-0xFF/RecRoomApiInfo/README.md

 # RecRoomApiInfo
 A full list of every recroom version and their API request urls, and their expected responses.

+## All of the builds DLLs will be inside of the "DLLs" folder in this repo.
 ## All of the API documentation will be as MD files inside of the "API" folder in this repo.

 # How can You Help?